 List of Pharmacopoeia

-Monographs for drug substances, compounded preparations, and dosage forms are presented in the USP.
-Monographs for dietary supplements and ingredients present in a distinct section of the USP.
-Monographs for Excipients are in the NF.
+The USP provides monographs for drug substances, compounded preparations, and dosage forms are presented in the USP.
+Monographs for dietary supplements and ingredients are presented in a distinct section of the USP.
+The USP-NF contains excipient monographs.

 Its INN system symbol is BP.
 Since 1864, BP has been supplying official standards for medicines.
-It was consist of two sections.
+It consisted of two sections.

 - Part I: – Materia Medica